Arzik1987/REDS_experiments/README.md

 3. files ".bat" that downloads from other repositories on github the third-party datasets and code to analalyse the results.

-### Required packages
+### Hardware/Software

+We used a virtual machine with 32 cores at 2GHz (AMD EPYC 7551) and 128GB of memory operated by Linux 5.4.0.
+The experiments can also be executed under Windows.

-In our experiments we used the following other packages, available at [CRAN repository](https://cran.r-project.org/)
+In our experiments we used R version 3.6.3 with the following packages available at [CRAN repository](https://cran.r-project.org/)
 * caret (Version: 6.0-86)
 * randomForest (Version: 4.6-14)
 * sensitivity (Version: 1.22.0)